matt-dray/gpx3d/README.md

 </div>

-The chart is interactive so you can click and drag the chart, and scroll to zoom. here’s a more exaggerated view of the climb from the south-west.
+The chart is interactive so you can click and drag it, and scroll to zoom.
+Here’s a more exaggerated view of the climb from the south-west.

 <div class="figure">